String attractors and bi-infinite words: Infinite string attractors

 \begin{definition} A map $\pi\colon \cA^\Z \to \cB^\Z$ is a cellular automaton if and only if there exist an integer $M \geq 1$ and a map $\psi\colon \cA^M \to \cB$ such that $\pi(x)_n = \psi(x_{\llbracket n, n+M-1\rrbracket})$ for all $n \in \Z$. \end{definition}

 See~\cite{Lind_Marcus} for example for other equivalent definitions.
 In the context of shift spaces, $\pi$ is also called a \emph{factor map} from $\XX$ to $\pi(\XX)$.
-While the following result is known (see\cite{Paul} for the difficult direction for example) for shift spaces, we provide a combinatorial proof in the context of a single word.
+While the following result is known for shift spaces (see for example \cite{Paul} for the difficult direction), we provide a combinatorial proof in the context of a single word.

 \begin{proposition} A uniformly recurrent bi-infinite word $x$ is modulo-recurrent if and only if it is completely aperiodic, i.e., for any cellular automaton $\pi$, $\pi(x)$ is aperiodic or the constant word.